pingrid/nrk-kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 Follow the steps [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/cancel-azure-subscription) to close your Azure Subscription.

+Verify that everything is closed on [https://dev.azure.com/](https://dev.azure.com/) alo.

+**And that's it! ⎈**

-And your are done and your credit card will not be charged.
+And you are done and your credit card will not be charged.

-And that's it! ⎈

 <a name="anyquestions?"></a>